 - Shared points expire 90 days after they’re received, so the member you transfer points to will have a limited amount of time to redeem them; when the member goes to redeem points, those expiring soonest will automatically be pulled first

 - The recipient of shared points can’t share those same points with another member

-How to transfer Citi ThankYou points to another member
+How do you transfer Citi ThankYou points to another member?

 The next page outlines how the process works.

 It will also indicate how many points you’ve transfered so far this year, and how many more you can transfer.

 You have the option of sharing exactly as many points as you’d like (you don’t even have to transfer in increments of one thousand).

 To transfer you’ll need the recipient’s name and account number (either credit card number or ThankYou account number).

 From there the process is quick, and the points should transfer instantly.